new-coyote/nuevo-coyote/site/team.md

     in what I knew to be true as the descendent of my multiple legacies, or that I had perfected myself in the field.\n\nSo we because New Coyote.
-New for the way it feels to work with us, and Coyote for Huehuecóyotl who lead and taught with friendship, humor, storytelling, and a little bit of transformation.
-A shape-shifter and an ancestor as adaptable as the coyote herself. "
+New for the way it feels to work with us, and Coyote for Huehuecóyotl who lead and taught with humor, storytelling, and a little bit of transformation.
+A shape-shifter and an ancestor, just as adaptable and suited to this world as he ever was.  "
   heading: Why We're Called New Coyote
 - template: block-callout
   link_text: Contact Us Now